OpenAF/oafp/src/docs/USAGE.md

 | help=template | Provides more details regarding the use of "output=template" |
 | help=examples | Provide several examples |
 | help=readme | Returns this document |

+> You can use OpenAI's ChatGPT oAFp GPT https://chatgpt.com/g/g-uBUaPluLw-oafp to generate commands